BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Background and Related Work

 \subsection{Data Contamination}

 Data contamination occurs when information from the test set is unintentionally included in the training set, leading to inflated performance metrics and compromised model evaluation.
-In the context of LLMs, data contamination can significantly affect the evaluation fairness, making it difficult to assess the model's true capabilities accurately.
+In the context of LLMs, data contamination can significantly affect evaluation fairness, making it difficult to assess the model's true capabilities accurately.
 Prior studies~\cite{renzullo2025automated, 10.1145/2635868.2635929, JiangICSE2023, silva2024repairbenchleaderboardfrontiermodels} have witnessed such influence and proposed various ways to mitigate the problem.
-To avoid data contamination, Jiang et. al. constructed HumanEval-Java~\cite{JiangICSE2023} by manually converting HumanEval Python programs to Java and injecting bugs into the correct Java programs.
-Meanwhile, RepairBench~\cite{silva2024repairbenchleaderboardfrontiermodels}, which includes GitBug-Java~\cite{gitbugjava}, featuring recent bugs from 2023, beyond the training cut-off date of most LLMs—and \defectj, is proposed as a framework for the standardized evaluation of frontier APR solutions.
-However, due to their static nature, i.e., having a fixed set of evaluation tasks, the problems will persist as models evolve and re-train over time \cite{xu2024benchmarking, roberts2023data, deng2024investigating}.
+To avoid data contamination, Jiang et al. constructed HumanEval-Java~\cite{JiangICSE2023} by manually converting HumanEval Python programs to Java and injecting bugs into the correct Java programs.
+Meanwhile, RepairBench~\cite{silva2024repairbenchleaderboardfrontiermodels} was proposed as a standardized framework for evaluating frontier APR systems.
+It includes GitBug-Java~\cite{gitbugjava}, which contains bugs collected from 2023, which is beyond the training cut-off date of most LLMs—and \defectj.
+Because these datasets remain static, however, contamination risks may re-emerge as models are retrained on newer data~\cite{xu2024benchmarking, roberts2023data, deng2024investigating}.